2dameneko/ide-cap-chan/README.md

 # ide-cap-chan
-ide-cap-chan is a utility for batch captioning images with natural language using models with Idefics3-8B-Llama3 or llava-v1.6 architecture.
+ide-cap-chan is a utility for batch captioning images with natural language using models with Idefics3-8B-Llama3, llava-v1.6 or joy-caption architecture.

 ## Features
 * Batch caption generation for Idefics3-8B-Llama3, llava-v1.6 or llama-joycaption-alpha-two-hf-llava models